welthagenchristopher/portapi/README.md

 Finally, make sure to check out https://discordpy.readthedocs.io/en/stable/index.html - there is a tonne of information, and functionality I didn't even touch on with this project.
 If you want to use the project to get a basic understanding of bot creation, I'd highly recommend educating yourself on sharding, sessions, and the async functionality.
-These are all pre-requisites to creating multy-server bots.
+These are all pre-requisites to creating multi-server bots.